skeeto/skeeto.github.com/_posts/2019-02-24-The-CPython-Bytecode-Compiler-is-Dumb.markdown

 studying the bytecode disassembly of the functions that I write.
 One fact has become quite apparent: **the CPython bytecode compiler is pretty dumb**.
-With a few exceptions, it's a very literal translation of a Python program, and there is almost no optimization.
+With a few exceptions, it's a very literal translation of a Python program, and there is almost [no optimization][peep].
 Below I'll demonstrate a case where it's possible to detect one of the missed optimizations without inspecting the bytecode disassembly thanks to a small abstraction leak in the optimizer.

 To be clear: This isn't to say CPython is bad, or even that it should necessarily change.
 In fact, as I'll show, **dumb bytecode compilers